-Lectures range in length from 1 to 5 hours each, with a greater coverage of the subjects that will be important on the exam.
-In total, the course contains over 100 hours of video, about one third of which is recommended viewing in preparation for the exam, and the remainder of which is supplementary.
+Lectures range in length from 4 to 8 hours each, with a greater coverage of the subjects that will be important on the exam.
+In total, the course contains 60 hours of video, about half of which is recommended viewing in preparation for the exam, and the remainder of which is supplementary.
 The most recent year's lectures comprise about 40 hours of the course (20 hours barrister and 20 hours solicitor), and we suggest that you begin by watching these.
 The additional time is made up of videos from previous years, which are available as supplementary viewing if you do not like a particular instructor or if you want a different perspective on a subject that you find especially challenging.

-✓ A Note Regarding the Online Course Materials
+A Note Regarding the Online Course Materials

 The PowerPoint presentations accompanying the online lectures are available to all Emond Exam Prep course purchasers as downloadable PDFs.
-To gain access, please forward your Vimeo e-receipt from the course purchase to emondexamprep@emond.ca with your request.
+You will be able to download them when you access the course videos.